Teresa R. LaManno Scholarship Fund

 Developing tasks like the ones mentioned above are often challenging as many students with visual impairments are defensive about using their hands to explore their world which can be loud, scary and uncertain.
 Occupational therapists specifically trained in vision must have a lot of knowledge of sensory integration and feeding training to understand how the child's nervous system is functioning and how best to help a child with a visual impairment be at a "just right" level of alertness to learn.

 How Can You Help

-Last year, CCVI served 387 visually impaired children.
-Terri and her fellow OTs provided 3,821 hours of occupational therapy to assist CCVI’s infants and students at a cost of $183 per hour.
+Last year, CCVI served 331 students.
+Terri's fellow OTs provided 2,874.50 hours of occupational therapy to assist CCVI’s infants and students.
 Every child at CCVI requires scholarship assistance to cover the costs of their specialized therapy and education.
-Please donate now and help provide an hour of occupational therapy to a visually impaired child.
+Donations to the fund will help provide an occupational therapy services to a child who is visually impaired.

 “[Terri] lovingly worked with children who are visually handicapped.
 This was a perfect job for Terri.
 Her occupation was much like her role as a loving mother and wife -- there for you, assisting you, being selfless.”

 - Dr. Thomas Hastings

 We thank the donors who have generously supported the Teresa R. LaManno Scholarship Fund.